Analyzing MINISO Group (MNSO) and Its Rivals

 |2.53

-As a group, “Variety stores” companies have a potential upside of 2.82%.
-Given MINISO Group’s competitors higher probable upside, analysts plainly believe MINISO Group has less favorable growth aspects than its competitors.
+As a group, “Variety stores” companies have a potential upside of 4.17%.
+Given MINISO Group’s rivals higher probable upside, analysts clearly believe MINISO Group has less favorable growth aspects than its rivals.

 Summary

-MINISO Group competitors beat MINISO Group on 11 of the 14 factors compared.
+MINISO Group rivals beat MINISO Group on 8 of the 14 factors compared.

 MINISO Group Holding Limited, an investment holding company, engages in the retail and wholesale of lifestyle products in China, Asia, the Americas, and Europe.
 The company offers products in various categories, including home decor products, small electronics, textiles, accessories, beauty tools, toys, cosmetics, personal care products, snacks, fragrances and perfumes, and stationeries and gifts under the MINISO and WonderLife brand names.
 As of June 30, 2020, it operated a network of approximately 4,200 MINISO stores, as well as online sales channels.
 The company was founded in 2013 and is based in Guangzhou, China.